fostroll/toxine/doc/README_BRAT.md

 [*Parsed CoNLL-U*](https://github.com/fostroll/corpuscula/blob/master/doc/README_PARSED_CONLLU.md)
 data.

-If param **keep_tokens** is `True` (default), the function adjusts borders of annotations to the borders of text tokens.
-If `False`, the borders are left as is, so some tokens may be splitted.
+If param **keep_tokens** is `True`, the function adjusts borders of annotations to the borders of text tokens.
+If `False`, the borders are left as is, so some tokens may be splitted. ``'smart'`` (default) means split tokens only if they really should be splitted.

 If param **make_ne** is ``True``, *brat* "T" entities will convert to MISC:NE entities supported by ***MorDL***.
 Note, that if several *brat* "T" entities